naafey-aamer/xray_classifier/README.md

 The model is compiled with binary cross-entropy loss, SGD optimizer, and accuracy as the evaluation metric.
 A learning rate schedule and early stopping callback are defined for optimization.

-Finally, the trained model is evaluated on the test set, and the test accuracy is printed.

 Hyperparameter tuning for better performance is still in progress...